Support for the tourism industry

 The naturally occurring algal bloom is affecting some coastal areas in South Australia, which has had a serious impact on marine life and the industries that rely on it — especially fishing, aquaculture and tourism.

-The Coast is Calling vouchers and marketing campaign
+The Coast is Calling Travel Vouchers

-The ‘Coast is Calling’ travel voucher program, delivered by the South Australian Tourism Commission, will see 20,000 vouchers for accommodation and experiences valued up to $500 released in September, boosting bookings to eligible tourism operators until the end of November 2025.
+The Coast is Calling Travel Voucher program, delivered by the South Australian Tourism Commission, saw 20,000 vouchers for accommodation and experiences valued up to $500 released in September, boosting bookings to eligible tourism operators until the end of November 2025.

 What other support is available for algal bloom impacted businesses?